chandanhpcic/docs/source/manual/logging_firewall.rst

 ..
 Tip::

-  Usually a rule contains a :code:`rid` field which corresponds to the rule or setting in OPNsense responsible for this match, when clicking on the link the system will try to redirect you to the correct setting (or rule).
+  Usually a rule contains a :code:`rid` field which corresponds to the rule or setting in Reticen8 responsible for this match, when clicking on the link the system will try to redirect you to the correct setting (or rule).

 ..
 Note::